-For initial advice about a Trust in your Will call our Will writing specialists on 03306069591 or contact us online and we will help you.
+For initial advice about a Trust in your Will call our award winning Will writers on 03306069591 or contact us online and we will help you.

 What is a Trust in a Will?

 Trusts in Wills are widely used in England & Wales but not everyone really understands what a Trust Will is and how it works.

 A Trust exists when one or more people look after property or other assets for the benefit of one or more other people.
 Trustees are the people who look after the property in the Trust for the benefit of others.